Laserzwei/CarrierCommander/README.md

 Place the contents of the "mods" folder into your /steam/.../Avorion/mods/ folder.

 Place the contents of /data/ in /Avorion/data/.
-This will overwrite /entity/init.lua
+This will overwrite:

+  /scripts/entity/init.lua

+  /scripts/entity/shipfounder.lua

+###In case of mod conflicts:

+(With shipfounder.lua)

-Go to /Avorion/data/scripts/entity/shipfounder.lua and open it in your favourite text editor(e.g. Notepad++).
+Go to /Avorion/data/scripts/entity/shipfounder.lua and open it in your favorite text editor(e.g. Notepad++).
 In line 140 (close to the end) replace the line `ship:addScript("entity/claimalliance.lua")` with
 `ship:addScriptOnce("entity/claimalliance.lua")`

-Or use the claimalliance.lua provided with previous releases (not included in this one though).

-In case of mod conflicts:
+(With init.lua)

 Instead of overwriting init.lua, you can instead add
 ```LUA
 if entity.isShip then